 For example, figure out how much you’d ideally want to change to the business, and assess whether that lines up with your budget.
 Calculating the ideal size, location, sales, staff, and so on of your business is an important step, since it will give you a scale to keep in mind when you’re shopping around.

-Be on the look-out for:
+Be on the look out for:

 Make sure you know as much you can about the existing business’s successes, failures, challenges, and future opportunities.
-In addition to speaking with the owner about these possibilities—but also talk to existing customers, locals in the area, neighboring businesses, and so on.
-They’ll give you the big picture view of how the business is doing, without the bias of the seller trying to convince you to buy.
+In addition to speaking with the owner about these concerns, also talk to existing customers, existing employees, locals in the area, neighboring businesses, and so on.
+They’ll give you an honest view of how the business is doing, without the bias of the seller trying to convince you to buy.

-There are plenty of ways to find the right business that fits all the criteria you’ve decided on, including…
+There are plenty of ways to find the right business that fits all the criteria you’ve decided on.

 Business brokers legally represent the seller, so you should be careful about conveying certain information to them (such as how far you’re willing to go in negotiations).
-However, a broker can help you understand what kind of business you want, pre-screen businesses to cut out all the failing companies, keep negotiations civil and smart, and help you with all the necessary paperwork.
+However, a broker can help you understand what kind of business you want, prescreen businesses to cut out all the failing companies, keep negotiations civil and smart, and help you with all the necessary paperwork.
 Note that, with a broker, there’s a commission involved, but it’s typically paid by the seller.

 If you’re buying an existing business for the first time, a business broker might very well be worth the cost.
 But if you’re confident you can handle the process on your own, then you might want to hold off on hiring a broker until the very end—because even the savviest entrepreneurs can have trouble filing forms and following proper legal procedure.